 One of King Louis XIV’s privateers, Mr. de la Merveille, led the expedition.
 His destination was Mocha, the main trading post for coffee which was a precious and rare product at the time.

 In the 18th century, Yemen was the only country in the world to grow it.
-The Dutch East India Company had a coffee trading monopoly in Europe, but the French wanted their share of the highly lucrative market and launched a naval war against the cartel.
+The Dutch East India Company had trading monopoly in Europe on the beans.
+The French wanted their share of this highly lucrative market and launched a naval war against the cartel.